rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 In the `Cargo.toml` file, everything that follows a header is part of a section
-that goes until another section starts.
-Cargo uses the `[dependencies]` section
+that continues until another section starts.
+The `[dependencies]` section is
-to know what external crates your project depends on and what versions of those
+where you tell Cargo which external crates your project depends on and which
-crates you require.
-In this case, we’ve specified the `rand` crate with the
+versions of those crates you require.
+In this case, you’ve specified the `rand`
-semantic version specifier `0.3.14`.
+crate with the semantic version specifier `0.3.14`.
 Cargo understands [Semantic
-Versioning][semver]<!-- ignore --> (sometimes called *semver*), which is a
+Versioning][semver]<!-- ignore --> (sometimes called *SemVer*), which is a
 standard for writing version numbers.
-A bare number like above is actually
+The number `0.3.14` is actually shorthand
-shorthand for `^0.3.14`, which means "any version that has a public API
+for `^0.3.14`, which means “any version that has a public API compatible with
-compatible with version 0.3.14".
+version `0.3.14`.”

 [semver]: http://semver.org

-Now, without changing any of our code, let’s build our project:
+Now, without changing any of the code, let’s build the project, as shown in
+Listing 2-2:

 ```bash
 $ cargo build